hackclub/hackclub/workshops/rust_text_game/README.md

     - `io::stdin().read_line(&mut input).unwrap();`

-    Here, making use of the `io` library again, we capture whatever the player is typing until they hit `Enter` inside the `input` variable. (pls explain refs)
+    Here, using the `io` library again, we capture whatever the player is typing until they hit `Enter` inside the `input` variable.

     - `return input.to_ascii_lowercase().starts_with("y");`